grebaldi/nopun-ecs/README.md

     // Every system can provide an `initialize` method, which will be called
     // whenever a system is registered to a scene.
 We'll use this method
-    // do register our DOM event handlers. initialize() {
+    // to register our DOM event handlers. initialize() {
         document.addEventListener("keydown", (event: KeyboardEvent) => {
             // Add the pressed key to our set